JainAbhi2411/DineQR/docs/prd.md

 - **'Proceed to Payment' Button**: Primary button (neon gradient, full-width)\n  - On click: Validate all required fields
     - **If validation fails**: Scroll to first error field, display error messages below respective fields (red text)\n    - **Validation includes**:
       - Customer name and contact number must be filled
-      - **If Dine-In selected and order placed via Browse Restaurants (no QR scan)**: Table number must be entered\n      - If Delivery selected: All delivery address fields must be filled
+      - **If Dine-In selected and order placed via Browse Restaurants (no QR scan)**: Table number must be selected from dropdown
+      - If Delivery selected: All delivery address fields must be filled
     - **If validation passes**: Smooth transition to payment page

 ---